Articles > Healthcare > Careers in public health

 Public health salaries

-Public health salaries vary according to many factors, including where you live, whether you work for a hospital or social services organization and your level of experience.
-As of May 2023, community health workers earned between $35,560 and $75,980, with a median wage of $48,200, according to BLS.
-BLS also reports that health education specialists earned between $39,630 and $107,920, with a median wage of $62,860, as of the same time period.
+Public health salaries vary according to many factors, including location, place of employment such as a hospital or social services organization, and level of experience.
+As of May 2023, community health workers earned between $35,560 and $75,980 opens in new window, with a median wage of $48,200, according to BLS.
+BLS also reports that health education specialists earned between $39,630 and $107,920 opens in new window, with a median wage of $62,860, as of the same time period.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.